ScopeMediaInc/scopeai-sdk-java/README.md

-ScopeCheck Java SDK
+ScopeAI Java SDK
 ======================

-A simple client for the ScopeMedia API _ScopeCheck_
+A simple client for the ScopeMedia API _ScopeAI_

-* Try the ScopeCheck demo at: https://api.scopemedia.com/#/demo/image-search
+* Try the ScopeAI demo at:
-* Sign up for a free account at: https://api.scopemedia.com/#/signup
+* Sign up for a free account at: https://console.scopemedia.com/#/signup
-* Read the documentation at: https://developer.scopemedia.com/documentation/
+* Read the documentation at: https://docs.scopemedia.com/

 Installation
 ------------